 Out of State Colleges

 Finding the right college or university can be a daunting challenge, especially if they are out of state or across the country.
-There are around 4000 two-year and four-year colleges in the United States alone and more choices internationally.
+There are about 5000 two-year and four-year colleges in the United States alone and more choices internationally.
 Luckily there are a lot of resources out there to help you narrow your search.

 On this website you can access links to in-state colleges, Career Information and a College Planning Timeline.
 Your counselors are also available to help if you'd like to sit down and discuss the process and different schools.
 We may not have all the answers, but we can definitely help you figure out where to find them!